Progress. Not Perfection.

 Thanks for coming.
 I hear you.
 But I’m ok.

 Use this script with certainty and confidence.
-By ‘meeting’ the culprit, whatever you name them, you know your commitment to this choice has been tested.
+By ‘meeting’ the culprit, whatever you name yours, you know your commitment to this choice has been tested.
 Not out of fear.
 Because you can unpick the point behind their whispering.
 Is there something worth paying attention to here?
 Are you exposing yourself to risk in pursuit of happiness?
 And if so, what can you do to address that?
 How can you create a safety net?

 Do that.
 Then take action anyway.